-Below is the panel of judges from the 2019 SVGC:
+Below is the panel of judges for the 2020 SVGC:

 An intellectual property lawyer by trade, Rémi Weiss fulfilled a lifelong dream by joining Gameloft in Montréal in 2017.
 As a Senior Legal Counsel, he is responsible for overseeing all aspects of legal operations for Gameloft studios in North America, from the development of video games to labor and employment matters, as well marketing and advertising issues.
 Rémi is active in the industry, and is currently serving as an administrator for the Guilde des Jeux Vidéos du Québec.
 An avid PC gamer, he is really proud to represent Québec and support the next generation of game developers.

 “It was really an honor and a lot of pleasure to review games proposed by students from all over our country.
 I am really impressed by the level of creativity our contestants have brought this year!”

 Communications and Engagement Director with Eidos-Montréal, Linda Duchaussoy has more than 15 years of experience in the video game industry.
 Linda began her career in the industry with Atari France managing the launch of triple-A titles such as The Witcher, No More Heroes and Alone in the Dark.
 She was Head of Corporate Communications with Namco Bandai Games and later PR & Communications Director with Ankama where she led a team of twelve communicators.
 Linda and a team of expert game developers from Eidos-Montréal lent their time to this year’s Student Video Game Competition judging panel.

 “Here in Montréal, we are looking for ways to ensure we have the talent to remain competitive and move innovation forward in game development.
 We were proud to participate in ESAC’s judging panel and support the future talent of our industry.”